LaserTank: Genres (level types)

 The variety of objects within the game allows for the creation of a great variety of levels.
 Easy levels are grouped into a "Beginner" collection for younger or less-skilled players.
 Typical levels of varying difficulty are grouped into a series of "Challenge" collections.
-There is also a collection of levels requiring the pushing of blocks around, resembling another computer puzzle game called Sokoban.
+There is also a collection of levels requiring the pushing of blocks around, resembling another puzzle video game, Sokoban.

 Another "Special" collection contains unconventional levels that are not typical of the game.
 Some may be repetitive.
 Other levels have been created that are machine-like, or function as virtual computers that perform simple mathematical calculations or sequential tasks.
-Some of these so-called special levels may only serve as demonstrations or artwork, and may not even be solvable since they may require more shots or moves than the game can record.
+Some of these so-called special levels may only serve as demonstrations or artwork and may not even be solvable, since they may require more shots or moves than the game can record.

-There are also collections of downloadable tutorial levels that have been created to demonstrate the many tips and tricks of LaserTank to help other players learn the details of gameplay.

-Languages

-The LaserTank Translation Kit can be used to create language kits in order to play LaserTank in languages other than the default English.
-Language kits are currently available for French, Dutch, Spanish, Portuguese-Br, Croatian, Chinese (Traditional), Chinese (Simplified), German, Swedish, Serbian, and Turkish.

-LaserTank community and forum

-There is an online Yahoo!
-LaserTank group that provides game support.
-Help can be requested from other players and downloadable documents are also available.
-LaserTank gameplay, level editing, occasional new game versions, as well as a wide variety of other topics are discussed.

-History
+Development

-LaserTank was created by Jim Kindley (JEK Software) who started writing LaserTank in 1995.
-Kindley's main goal was to make the game for free, but have people all over the world send levels to add to it.
-Kindley is not currently involved with LaserTank, but has stated "Maybe someday I will re-enter the world of LaserTank".
+LaserTank was created by Jim Kindley (JEK Software), who started writing LaserTank in 1995.
+Kindley's main goal was to make the game for free but have people all over the world send levels to add to it.
+Kindley is not currently involved with LaserTank, but he once said in 2006: "Maybe someday I will re-enter the world of LaserTank".
 Donald Drouin of Canada is now the official LaserTank manager who gathers new levels and regularly updates the official LaserTank website, as well as providing interesting statistics to other players regarding current records and high scores.

-A port for iOS was released on February 1, 2015 by Jack Powell.
+A port for iOS was released on February 1, 2015, by Jack Powell.
+As of 2024, the app is no longer available on the store.